 - pinch fresh cracked pepper

 - Meanwhile, in a large nonstick pan, cook the ground beef until no longer pink.
 Drain any fat or juice.
-Add the chili powder and salt, and saute 1 minute to combine.
+Add the chili powder, salt, and pepper.
 Remove from the heat and set aside.